utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/setup.md

 To build our module, you need to same dependencies as the ones described in the [official Godot documentation](https://docs.godotengine.org/en/stable/development/compiling/index.html).
+!!! warning
+   To build godot 3 version on Windows you need scons < 4.2.0.

 Make sure that Java is installed and its PATH set in your system as well (at least Java 9 is needed!).